mosip/documentation/docs/MOSIP-ID-Object-Definition.md

 # ID Object Definition

-In order to define the ID object, MOSIP adopters need to analyze the attributes that they need in the MOSIP ID object.
-We have provided a [sample excel](https://github.com/mosip/documentation/tree/master/docs/_sources/id_schema/Sample_ID_Object_Definition.xlsx) which might help an adopter to analyze their ID attributes.
+In order to define the ID object, MOSIP adopters need to analyze the attributes that they need in their ID object.
+We have provided a [sample excel](https://github.com/mosip/documentation/tree/master/docs/_sources/id_schema/Sample_ID_Object_Definition.xlsx) which might be helpful for adopter to analyze their ID attributes.
 The items that the adopter needs to analyze as part of tis exercise are:

 * ID attributes that would be collected to identify a resident uniquely.
 Example: Attributes such as, Name, Gender, DateOfBirth, Address, Biometrics etc.
 * Additional evidence attributes that would be collected as evidence.
 Example: Attributes such as proof documents (Identity, Address, Date of Birth, Relationship, etc) or Introducer.